Seedlings Lead Teacher

 Eowyn has served as a middle school and high school teacher and educator for over 20 years.
-She holds a Bachelors of Arts degree in Secondary English Education from SUNY New Paltz, is a National Board Certified Teacher, and has a Master’s Degree in Curriculum and Supervision from UNC Charlotte.
+She holds a Bachelors of Arts degree in Secondary English Education from SUNY New Paltz, National Board Certification, and has a Master’s Degree in Curriculum and Supervision from UNC Charlotte.

 Eowyn values a rich curriculum and guiding students toward self-knowledge.
 Her teaching practice cultivates a sense of beauty for life and helping students reach their greatest potential.
 Eowyn is passionate about bringing this practice forth through Waldorf Education within the charter school movement.

 Eowyn enjoys yoga, cross country skiing, metaphysics, reading, writing, traveling, cooking, and spending time with her family, friends, and pets!
-Eowyn is also pursuing her Waldorf Teacher certification through the Center of Anthroposophy and Antioch University New England in New Hampshire
+Eowyn completed her first year of Waldorf Teacher Training, in May of 2018, and looks forward to continuing her education in this area.

 Classroom Teacher - Sixth Grade